microsoft/bedrock/docs/firstWorkload/README.md

 ## Deploy Cluster

-From this `generated` directory we can then `init` our Terraform deployment to fetch all of the upstream Terraform module dependencies.
+From this `generated` directory we can `init` our Terraform deployment to fetch all of the upstream Terraform module dependencies.

 ```bash
 $ terraform init